dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 # Introduction {#introduction}

-The initial focus on the transition to use of post-quantum algorithms in protocols has largely been on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker with a Cryptographically-Relevant Quantum Computer (CRQC).
+Plans to transition protocols to post-quantum cryptography sometimes focus on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker with a sufficiently powerful quantum computer, a.k.a. a Cryptographically-Relevant Quantum Computer (CRQC).
 While traditional authentication is only at risk once a CRQC exists, it is important to consider the transition to post-quantum authentication before this point.
 This is particularly relevant for systems where algorithm turn-over is